DestinyW/cs110-final-project-spr18/README.md

 #### 2.5 The Game Over Menu
 ##### 2.5.1 Failure
 If the player fails to get the required number of points within the time limit or reaches -60 points they are shown a screen that says “GAME OVER!”.
-There are 2 buttons: "Menu"
+There are 2 buttons: "Menu" which returns the player to the Main Menu and "Again" which starts the game again.

 ##### 2.5.2 Success
 If the player crosses the <point threshold> in the time limit they are shown a screen that says “WINNER!”, displays their score, and the top 5 scores.
-There are also 2 buttons: Play again and Main Menu
+There are 2 buttons: "Menu" which returns the player to the Main Menu and "Again" which starts the game again.

 ***